gauravshankarcan/prom-snow/README.md

-# Connecting your Prometheus based alerts to an API based ITSM tool
+# Connecting your Prometheus alerts to an API based ITSM tool

 ## Overview

 The article describes a mechanism to proxy a simple webhook to various ITSM tools.

-In this article today, we are going to integrate openshift based prometheus to Service now. [ The process is similar to any API enabled ITSM tool]
+In this article today, we are going to integrate openshift based prometheus to Service now. [ The process is similar to any API-enabled ITSM tool]

 ### Prerequisite